aws-solutions/generative-ai-application-builder-on-aws/README.md

 The model's output [JSONPath](https://goessner.net/articles/JsonPath/) provides the solution a path to retrieve the LLM's textual response from the model response.

-Please always refer to model documentation and SageMaker JumpStart jupyter notebook samples to see the most up-to-date model payloads and supported parameters.
+Please refer to the documentation of the model used to get the most up-to-date model payloads and supported parameters.

 ## Creating a custom build